Ernyoke/certified-aws-solutions-architect-professional/08-data-analytics/kinesis.md

 - Supports transformation of data on the fly using Lambda.
 This transformation can add latency
 - Firehose is a pay as you go service, we pay per volume of data
 - Firehose supported destinations:
-    - HTTP endpoints
+    - HTTP endpoints (third party providers)
-    - Splunk
+    - Splunk (has direct support for it)
     - RedShift
-    - ElasticSearch
+    - OpenSearch (ElasticSearch)
     - S3
 - Firehose can accept data directly from producers or from Kinesis Data Streams
 - Firehose receives the data in real-time, but the ingestion is buffered